When it comes to working out, there are many misconceptions.

 Instead, proper strength training is one of the most beneficial things a woman can do to increase lean muscle mass, improve bone density and cardiovascular health, and improve insulin levels.
 And unless you’re planning on turning weight lifting into a full-time job (and that includes significantly upping your calorie intake, too), you don’t need to worry about bulking up.
 Toned?
 Yes.
 Arnold Schwarzenegger?
 Not even close.

 You only stick to machines.

-Workout machines like the leg extension machine or ab crunch machine are beneficial for specifically isolating muscles.
-That’s because they keep your body in a fixed position and usually only work one or two muscle groups at a time.
+Workout machines like the leg extension machine or ab crunch machine are beneficial for individually isolating muscles.
+That’s because they keep your body in a fixed position and usually only work for one or two muscle groups at a time.

 However, you don’t have to — and shouldn’t — rely on machines alone to get in a good, well-rounded workout.
-Instead, opt for compound movements using free-weights, barbells, and/or bodyweight during strength training seshes to get the most bang for your buck.
+Instead, opt for compound movements using free weights, barbells, or bodyweight during strength training seshes to get the most bang for your buck.

 Haven’t strength trained before?
 Consider hiring a certified personal trainer to help you get the basics down or sign up for a group workout class with a certified instructor to ensure you’re working out as safely and effectively as possible.